 - Vinyasa Yoga: Characterized by fluid movements and breath synchronization, Vinyasa involves a dynamic sequence of poses that can elevate heart rates and burn calories, making it effective for weight loss.

-- Ashtanga Yoga: A rigorous style that follows a set sequence of poses, Ashtanga is physically demanding and can lead to significant muscle toning and weight loss.
+- Ashtanga Yoga: The most famous one.
+A rigorous style that follows a set sequence of poses, Ashtanga is physically demanding and can lead to significant muscle toning and weight loss.

-- Bikram Yoga: Practiced in a heated room, Bikram consists of a series of 26 postures designed to promote detoxification and flexibility.
+- Bikram Yoga: This yoga is practiced in a heated room, Bikram consists of a series of 26 postures designed to promote detoxification and flexibility.
 The heat increases calorie expenditure, making it a popular choice for weight loss.

 - Yin Yoga: Focused on deep stretching and relaxation, Yin involves holding poses for extended periods.
 While not as intense, it complements more vigorous practices by promoting recovery and mental clarity.